 Now it’s time to make the magic happen!

 2. Pitching the yeast.
 By now we are all experts at cleaning and sanitizing our hands.
 Get your hands ready, make sure there is no air movement around your fermenter, crack the lid open and pour all the yeast in.
 (Note that the yeast has a double seal when opening it).

 3. Close the lid but don’t force it too tightly.
 When the yeast starts to ferment, carbon dioxide is released and we want that to slowly discharge.
 Normally there is an air lock on the bucket but because every second person in SA is a home brewer there are none left…

 For extra precaution you can wrap some cling wrap around the lid of the bucket.

-4. Let the yeast do its work for a week.
+4a.
+Let the yeast do its work for 4-5 days.
 You might see a head form on the beer, that is the yeast.

 5. Sanitize your bottles.
 Make a mixture of 3ml/L of non-rinse sanitizer.
 Prepare 2L.
 Fill one bottle, let rest for 5 minutes and then transfer to the next.
 Your bottles are ready to fill with beer.
 Keep the sanitizer for your stirring spoon.

 6. Bulk priming – Prep the priming sugar!
 Boil up the priming sugar in 300ml of water for 10 minutes.
 Let cool to around 20 degrees Celsius.
 It is best to do this in a pot with a lid.
 To speed up the cooling process, the pot can be placed in an ice bath.